 Eithinen Ffrengig.
 Onn.
 Ulex gallii.

-As one of the trees sacred to Celts and druids, gorse was often used to start ceremonial fires, particularly for the May fire festival of Beltane.
+As one of the trees sacred to Celts and druids, gorse was used to start ceremonial fires, particularly the May fire festival of Beltane.
 Herds of livestock would be driven between fires to bring them protection, and torches of gorse were carried through farmland and buildings to cleanse the air and bring fertility to the animals.